aptech/docs/docs/cc/data-import-and-export.rst

 General text file manipulation
 -----------------------------------

-To read and write data from CSV and delimted text files, see the earlier section.
+To read and write data from CSV and delimited text files, see the earlier section.

 ====================       ====================================================================================
 :doc:`../fcheckerr`           Gets the error status of a file.